azzenn4/sys-novast/README.md

 > For use on X11 Compositor :
 > Check OpenCV support, particularly found in os.environment module or
-> explicily set on bash terminal.
+> explicitly set on bash terminal.

 > Due to the need of XAI for this project, we cannot yet ensure its reliability in real world,